 It used to be sufficient for a manager in India to understand the people dynamics and diverse cultures of the Indian workforce, until India became a global hub for the software industry.
 The terms management, leadership, communication, relationship, and innovation have a new significance.
 The diversity now goes beyond our geographical boundaries, and many cultures that are somewhat alien to our own.

-In a global setting, leadership transcends culture.
-It is important for your leadership to be visible during conference calls or face-to-face meetings.
+Leadership: In a global setting, leadership transcends culture.
+It is important for your leadership to be visible during conference calls or face to face meetings.
 Some level of peer-level behavior and non-hierarchical approach to understanding things at all levels will bring you respect and understanding from your overseas counterparts.
 That buy-in is essential to successfully execute projects/tasks.

-When you have teams on your project who are not face-to-face on a daily basis, over-communicate, communicate frequently and using multiple modes.
-In a global company, managers can't afford to be “quiet achievers”.
+Communication: When you have teams on your project who are not face-to-face on a daily basis, over-communicate, communicate frequently and using multiple modes.
+In a global company, managers cannot afford to be “quiet achievers”.

 Tip: Do not send an email and assume the person on the other side knows the context.
 Set up a context during each new meeting/conversation so that everyone is in sync before you can make progress.

 Relationship: It is one of the key success factors for a global manager.
 The level of trust and ease of progress can dramatically vary depending on your global relationships.
 When you have overseas colleagues that you work with regularly, develop a mutual understanding of each others roles, styles and goals apart from a small degree of personal interests.
 That will help you pick up the phone and call each other when required instead of situations getting complicated.